wework/monarch/README.md

 |`childType()`      | `Link`              | to reference                |
 |`customPropType()` | `Link`              | to reference                |
 |`validateAll()`    | `Array` of `Link`s  | to reference                |

-Read more about [contentful content types](https://github.com/contentful/contentful-migration#createfieldid-opts--field) and what they mean.

 ## Parsing a raw object
 If you'd rather translate a raw object ([example of structure here](https://github.com/wework/monarch/blob/master/example/dummy_data/index.js)) into a migration file, run: